katesalazar/minia/README.md

 ### lexical conventions

-A program consists of exactly one document, consisting in source code.
+A program consists of exactly one document, consisting of source code.
 It is translated in several phases, which are described in FIXME BROKEN REFERENCE.

 TODO